 11. Create a Storyboard

 Think of your mood board as telling a story.
 Arrange your elements to take the viewer on a journey.
 This method helps me ensure that all parts of my design are connected and purposeful.
+You can apply this same narrative approach when you create a DIY funeral picture board to honor a loved one.

 12. Incorporate Metallic Accents

 Add a touch of metallic elements for a bit of glamour.
 Gold, silver, or copper can elevate your board and add a bit of sparkle.
 I love a hint of metallic to catch the light and add sophistication.
+These tones work beautifully across many Christmas tree color schemes.

 13. Use Fabric and Textile Samples

 Incorporate fabric swatches to visualize how different textiles will work together.
 This can help you choose upholstery or curtains.
 I often use this technique to see how various textiles interplay in a space.
+You can organize these materials effectively by setting up one of these creative macrame workstations.

 14. Highlight Architectural Elements